arnobt78/Cinemate-ReactWebsite/README.md

 (To check for more details about React-Router, please visit: https://reactrouter.com/en/main )

-## To install TailwindCSS
+## To Install TailwindCSS

-To install TailwindCSS, please check this instruction via their offical website: https://tailwindcss.com/docs/installation
+To install TailwindCSS, please check this instruction via their official website: https://tailwindcss.com/docs/installation

-## To install Flowbite (TailwindCSS Framework)
+## To Install Flowbite (TailwindCSS Framework)

 To install TailwindCSS, please check this instruction via their official website: https://flowbite.com/docs/getting-started/quickstart/